nnellans/terraform-guide/README.md

 - Each Provider may have its own unique settings that you must configure in order to talk to that vendor's API.
 This may include things such as the credentials used to authenticate to the vendor's API, which region to use, which subscription to use, etc.
   - Do not put sensitive credentials directly in the `provider` block.
 Again, passwords stored directly in code are bad!
   - Some Providers support alternate ways to provide these values, like using environment variables, and it is recommended to use these alternate methods.
-  - Check out the documentation for your specific Provider for more information on what is supported by your Provider.
+  - Check out the documentation for your specific Provider for more information on what is supported by your Provider
 - You may still occassionally see code that uses the `version` parameter inside of a `provider` block.
 It's important to know that this is deprecated, do NOT use this.
 Instead, you should specify the supported Provider versions in the `terraform` block (see above).
 - You can declare multiple `provider` blocks for a single Provider, with each block using a different configuration.
 See the 2 `aws` blocks in the example above.
   - The first instance you define is considered the "default" Provider and does not need to use the `alias` parameter
   - Any other instances you define must have a unique `alias` parameter that will be used to reference this instance of the Provider
-- Read the [Provider Configuration](https://www.terraform.io/language/providers/configuration) documentation for more information
+  - Don't forget to include the extra aliases in the `terraform` block as well, under the `required_providers` inline block

 ---